KodokHamil/KodokHamil/README.md

 ###

-<p align="left">My name is Andrya Muhammad Naufal and I'm a Computer Engineer, from Institut Teknologi Sepuluh Nopember</p>
+<p align="left">My name is Andrya Muhammad Naufal and I'm a Computer Engineer from Institut Teknologi Sepuluh Nopember</p>

 ###